 Live Streaming – All national channels included with Sling TV offer live streaming.
 In essence, this functions in much the same way as cable does; for example, whatever is airing for cable subscribers on ESPN right now, is also airing for Sling TV subscribers.

 3-Day Replay – This handy feature doesn’t come on every channel, but on the ones it does, you can scroll back and see the full schedule for the previous three days and watch these episodes on-demand.
-On the plus side, this is an awesome feature, but not all channels offer this, which is a negative.
+This is an awesome feature, but not all channels offer this.

 Cloud DVR – Sling TV recently launched a cloud DVR feature that allows users to record and watch live TV, and store up to 50 hours.
 The feature is not included by default, but is instead sold as an add-on feature for $5 a month.
-This feature is brand new and does not work on all devices yet, but coverage is expanding rapidly.
-Additionally, even without the DVR when you are live viewing you do have the ability to pause, rewind, and fast-forward on most channels.
-While this isn’t the same thing as recording, if you’re trying to speed through a show or need to pause for a moment, these are handy features to be able to use.
+This feature works on most devices.

 Flexible Channel Lineup – The Sling TV lineup is impressive, and many of our readers have commented that they love the flexibility of it all.
 Instead of being forced to buy a 100+ channel package, of which you might actually watch 30 channels, you can start with a small and affordable base package from Sling TV and then add on additional expansions, if desired.
 This allows for a lot more flexibility and customization in your Sling TV channel lineup.